vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 one constituent RawContact) is the same across devices (for contacts that are associated with an Account and are synced).
 The lookup key points to a person entity rather than just a row in a table.
 It is the unique identifier used by local and remote sync adapters to identify an aggregate contact.

-> ℹ️ Actually, it seems like the Contact lookup key is a reference to a RawContact (or all of its
-> constituent RawContacts).
-RawContacts have a reference to the parent Contact via the Contact ID.
-> Similarly, the parent Contact has a reference to all of its constituent RawContacts via the
-> lookup key.

-Note that RawContacts do not have a lookup key.
+> ℹ️ RawContacts do not have a lookup key.
 It is exclusive to Contacts.
+However, RawContacts
-However, RawContacts associated with an Account that have a SyncAdapter typically have a non-null value in the `ContactsContract.SyncColumns.SOURCE_ID` column, which is typically used as a component in the parent Contact's lookup key.
+> associated with an Account that have a SyncAdapter typically have a non-null value in the
+> `ContactsContract.SyncColumns.SOURCE_ID` column, which is typically used as **part** of the
+> parent Contact's lookup key.
+For example, a RawContact that has a sourceId of 6f5de8460f7f227e
+> belongs to a Contact that has a lookup key of 2059i6f5de8460f7f227e.
+Notice that the value of the
+> sourceId is not exactly the same as the value of the lookup key!

-> ⚠️Setting the RawContact's `SOURCE_ID` to a different value will change the lookup key of the
+> ⚠️ Setting the RawContact's `SOURCE_ID` to a different value will change the lookup key of the
 > parent Contact, which may break existing shortcuts!

 ## When to use Contact lookup key vs Contact ID?